Memorial Founder Of The Mitrailleuse

-J. Arthur Bloom is the blog’s editor, managing editor of Front Porch Republic, and opinion editor of the Daily Caller.
+J. Arthur Bloom is the blog’s editor, and opinion editor of the Daily Caller.
 He was formerly associate editor of The American Conservative and a music reviewer at Tiny Mix Tapes.
 His work has been published in The American Interest, The University Bookman, and The Washington Post’s pop music blog.
 He lives in DC, and can be found, far too often, on Twitter.

 Mark Lutter is writing his dissertation on proprietary cities.
 He expects to receive his PhD in economics from George Mason University this spring.
 He also writes for The Freeman and PanAm Post.
 Follow him on Twitter.

-Robert Mariani is the blog’s other editor, and works as the web editor of RT America.
+Robert Mariani is the blog’s other editor, and works in video journalism.
 A self-styled cinephile, he appreciates the vision of the auteur in film and everywhere beyond.
 He lives in Washington, D.C.
 Follow him on Twitter.

 Arthur Schechter, Brown University Undergraduate Class of ‘16.5, jazz drummer, and aspiring systems theologian, divides his time between Williamsburg, VA and Providence, RI in what appears to be a recurring series of thwarted attempts to flee the East Coast.
 Follow him on Twitter.